brentlintner/linus/README.md

 ### Bugs

+*   Check a file for a shebang if pygments can't detect type
 *   Syntax highlighting should work but file: and snippet: format are not standard
 *   Ensure that mdir -p is used when creating a new file from a file reference